 These loans will be a contribution towards the costs associated with completing a Postgraduate Masters course and can be used towards tuition fees or living costs as you decide.
 The loan is not means-tested and will be paid directly to you, the student, rather than the University.

-- Postgraduate Loan applications normally open in late June
+- Postgraduate Loan applications are now open

 - Please apply via the UK Government website.